 The Research Fund of the Finnish Red Cross Blood Service (FRCBS) awards grants to scientific projects that support the implementation of the Blood Service’s research strategy on the research and development of the Blood Service’s current and future products and services.
 The funding is particularly aimed at supporting research groups operating outside the Blood Service.

 The application period for the Research Fund grants ends annual in early April.
-The exact deadline for applications will be announced here on the Blood Service website at the beginning of the year.
 Read about how to apply here.

-The Blood Service Research Fund was established by the Finnish Red Cross (FCR), with grants decided on annually by the FCR's Board of Directors as part of the Blood Service's budget process.
-The size of the grants to be awarded is decided annually by the FCR Board of Directors.
+The Blood Service Research Fund was established by the Finnish Red Cross (FRC), with grants decided on annually by the FRC's Board of Directors as part of the Blood Service's budget process.
+The size of the grants to be awarded is decided annually by the FRC Board of Directors.

 Grants are awarded for 1ꟷ3 years at a time.
 While multi-year funding can be granted in full during the first application round, this is conditional on the grant recipient demonstrating sufficient progress in their annual reporting.